Orientation theory in arithmetic geometry: Orientation and characteristic classes

-\begin{rem} One must be careful that the relation $c_1(\lambda \otimes \lambda')=c_1(\lambda)+c_1(\lambda')$ does not necessarily holds.
+\begin{rem} One must be careful that the relation $c_1(\lambda \otimes \lambda')=c_1(\lambda)+c_1(\lambda')$ does not necessarily hold.
 This is due to the fact that the second of the three maps considered in the definition of $c_1$ is not a morphism of abelian groups.
-This remark will be made more precise latter. \end{rem}
+This remark will be made more precise latter (see \ref{prop:FGL}). \end{rem}

-\begin{num} Next we recall the projective bundle theorem for $(\E,c_1)$.
+\begin{num} Next we recall the projective bundle theorem for an absolute oriented ring spectrum $(\E,c)$.

 Let $p:P \rightarrow S$ be a projective bundle of rank $n$ with canonical line bundle $\lambda$.
 We define the following morphism: